johnBrereton/Website-v2/docs/FTC.md

 We are Robostorm FTC Team 12601 from Hunterdon County New Jersey.
 We are a 4H club which means we are open to all kids in Hunterdon county grades 7-12.
 Being a small team allows us to have more hands-on time with the robot.

 ##2019 Season - FIRST Rover Ruckus
-My second year doing FTC, this year we only have 4 team members.
+My second year doing FTC, this year our team has shrunk to only five members due to members graduating.
+We had lost both our lead mechanical and lead programmer and knew it would be a difficult season.
+We decided to buy a CNC machine to machine our driveplates for our robot, however the machine we bought was not nearly powerfull enough to machine the aluminum the way we needed it.
+We decided to outsorce our driveplates to a local machine shop and they were much better.

 ###Awards